MProuts/MProuts.github.io/source/_posts/2014-06-01-cross-domain-post-and-delete-with-jquery-and-rails.markdown

 Most modern web APIs provide programatic access to an application's internals by exposing RESTful JSON endpoints.
 For example, a ```POST``` to ```/pokemon.json``` with a lump of properly-formatted JSON might create a new pokemon resource on the application server.

-Javascript frameworks like Angular were designed to sit on top of APIs, accessing data programatically from endpoints like the one above.
-However, this process is less straightforward than it might be because of a restriction that most browsers implement called the ```same-origin policy```, whereby scripts using ```XMLHttpRequest``` aren't allowed to access/manipulate resources across domains.
+Javascript frameworks like Angular were designed to sit on top of APIs, accessing data through endpoints like the one described above.
+When an Angular app and the API it consumes are hosted on separate domains, data access is complicated by a security restriction implemented by most browsers called the ```same-origin policy```.
+Under the ```same-origin policy```, client-side scripts running in one domain are prevented from obtaining data retrieved from another domain.

-This means, essentially, that unless your frontend Angular application is hosted on the same domain as the API it consumes, you will run into issues when trying to access data.

-Luckily, most browsers also provide a mechanism for getting around this restriction called Cross-Domain Resource Sharing or CORS.
+Luckily, most browsers also provide a mechanism for getting around this restriction called Cross-Origin Resource Sharing, or CORS.
 Here's what you need to know to get it working with jQuery and Rails.

 #GET
-Let's say that in development, you have your Angular app up [on port 8000](#) and your Rails API up on port 3000.
-When your Angular app loads, it will probably need to reqeust some data from the server...
+Let's say that you have your Angular app running in development on port 8000, and your Rails API running on port 3000.
+When your Angular app loads, it will probably need to request some data from the server.

 ###app.js
 ```js